ibmdbanalytics/ibmdbpy/blogs/use_case.md

 ![png](output_18_2.png)

-We can further analyse the spatial distribution of crimes over a period of past decade as a scatterplot .
+4. We can further analyze the spatial distribution of crimes over a period of past decade as a scatterplot .

 ```python